PrivSec-dev/privsec.dev/content/posts/android/Installing Kali Nethunter Lite on DivestOS 20.md

 author: Tommy
 ---

-**Disclaimer**: This will turn your device into a purely penetration testing device, and it will be very insecure for any other purposes.
-Please do not do this on your daily driver.
+**This will turn your device into a purely penetration testing device, and it will be very insecure for any other purpose.
+Please do not do this on your daily driver.**

+_This procedure should work without modification on many devices using the standard Android bootloader (not Samsung).
+However, every device has unique quirks that may require special attention._

 ![Kali Nethunter on a OnePlus 7T](/images/kali-nethunter-op7t.jpg)